-Working as a paralegal before securing a training contract is increasingly becoming the norm for thousands of candidates.
-It is even possible to qualify as a solicitor through working as a paralegal, instead of a formal training contract.
+Working as a paralegal before securing a training contract is increasingly the norm for thousands of candidates.
+It is even possible to qualify as a solicitor by gaining relevant experience as a paralegal, instead of a formal training contract – a route which could become even more popular with the introduction of the Solicitors Qualifying Exam (SQE).
 However, this stepping stone also has potential downsides to watch out for…

 Paralegals are legal professionals who work in law firms but are not qualified as solicitors, barristers or chartered legal executives.
 Traditionally, paralegals are support staff, but in reality firms have become reliant on paralegals to do much of the fee earning work previously done by solicitors.
 In practice, there is often little to no difference in terms of work and skills between an experienced paralegal and an associate.
 The term ‘paralegal' is generic and can cover various roles, from administrative to fee earning work.

 Paralegal work is a good entry point into the legal profession for many university graduates and school leavers.
-Law graduates and candidates who undertake a law conversion often work as paralegals to gain crucial legal work experience before applying for a training contract/ (period of recognised training
+Law graduates and candidates who undertake a law conversion often work as paralegals to gain crucial legal work experience before applying for a training contract.

 Many paralegals also do not benefit from same the career progression as solicitors.
 This may not matter as much if you are using a paralegal role as a stepping stone before applying for a training contract, but many firms see it as in their interests to to keep paralegals in roles without much prospect of progression because they do the work of solicitors at a lower cost.
 This means that there are far more paralegal roles out there than training contracts and NQ positions, so while working as a paralegal to gain work experience for a training contract or even qualify as a solicitor through the equivalent means route is valid and sensible, success is not guaranteed.